Estimated reading time: 7 minutes

 So what else is available?
 Wellness programs.
-Leaders and managers may collaborate with the employee welfare team or the human resources team to invite centers and organizations who initiate such programs, such as fitness talks, preaching by Yoga gurus, nutritionists and experts, or even inviting influential people for some dose of motivation.
+Leaders and managers may collaborate with the employee welfare team or the human resources team to invite centers and organizations that initiate such programs, such as fitness talks, preaching by Yoga gurus, nutritionists, and experts, or even inviting influential people for some dose of motivation.

 These programs catalyze change in the employee mindset, motivate them, and improve their lifestyle.
 A healthy lifestyle equals a good mood, and this assures good outcomes.

 Communication is key to everything.
 Leaders must come together and devise a strategy that encourages candid conversations.
 Companies cannot go all tough and professional all year round.